GoblinArchives/LiminalHorror/Liminal-Horror-SRD.md

 - Offer tough choices.
 - All situations should have multiple outcomes.
 - Clarify player intent before dice are rolled to make sure players have all information that would be obvious to their character.
-- Not every outcome can be fully known to a player before rolling, especially if it involves the Weird.
-A key aspect of the Old Powers is that their influence bends and breaks reality.
+- The influence of the Old Powers bends and breaks reality, making the full scope of some outcomes obscured.
 - Every action should leave an impact on the world in some way.

 ### Failure